Lidocaine and Prilocaine

 |7 to 12 years and > 20 kg||20 g||200 cm2||4 hours|

-Lidocaine and Prilocaine cream should not be used in neonates with a gestational age less than 37 weeks nor in infants under the age of twelve months who are receiving treatment with methemoglobin-inducing agents (see Methemoglobinemia subsection of WARNINGS).
+Lidocaine and Prilocaine Cream should not be used in neonates with a gestational age less than 37 weeks nor in infants under the age of 12 months who are receiving treatment with methemoglobin-inducing agents (see Methemoglobinemia subsection of WARNINGS).

-When Lidocaine and Prilocaine cream is used concomitantly with other products containing local anesthetic agents, the amount absorbed from all formulations must be considered (see Individualization of Dose).
-The amount absorbed in the case of Lidocaine and Prilocaine cream is determined by the area over which it is applied and the duration of application under occlusion (see TABLE 2, ** footnote, in Individualization of Dose).
+When Lidocaine and Prilocaine Cream (lidocaine 2.5% and prilocaine 2.5%) is used concomitantly with other products containing local anesthetic agents, the amount absorbed from all formulations must be considered (see Individualization of Dose).
+The amount absorbed in the case of Lidocaine and Prilocaine Cream is determined by the area over which it is applied and the duration of application under occlusion (see Table 2, ** footnote, in Individualization of Dose).

-To measure 1 gram of Lidocaine and Prilocaine cream, the cream should be gently squeezed out of the tube as a narrow strip that is 1.5 inches (3.8 cm) long and 0.2 inches (5 mm) wide.
-The strip of Lidocaine and Prilocaine cream should be contained within the lines of the diagram shown below.
+To measure 1 gram of Lidocaine and Prilocaine, the Cream should be gently squeezed out of the tube as a narrow strip that is 1.5 inches (3.8 cm) long and 0.2 inches (5 mm) wide.
+The strip of Lidocaine and Prilocaine Cream should be contained within the lines of the diagram shown below.

 Use the number of strips that equals your dose, like the examples in the table below.